 As the briquettes on the bottom burn, they ignite the ones above them, until you have a tube filled with perfectly lit charcoal!
 Carefully add the burning briquettes to your grill and you are ready to cook.

-The best charcoal chimney starters solve the two biggest problems with grilling.
+Using a charcoal BBQ starter solves the two biggest problems with grilling.
 They are easy to use and get your briquettes ready quickly, usually in 10 to 15 minutes.
 They also produce a full tube of evenly lit embers.
 You won’t have problems with chunks of charcoal refusing to ignite.
 And you won’t need paraffin or starter fluid!

 So how do you decide which starter is right for your BBQ needs?
-Most starters share a similar design, and differ mostly on the quality of their construction and extra features.
-I have picked the best charcoal chimney starters in each category to feature here.
+Most starters share a similar design and differ mostly in the quality of their construction and extra features.
+I have picked the best barbeque starters in each category to feature here.
 Any of these starters will get the job done, so you can spend your time grilling and drinking adult beverages instead of managing charcoal.

-Several of these picks are the classic cylinder shape, but I also feature two of the newer square shaped models.
-There is also a pretty nifty fan assisted unit, and a starter that folds up for easy storage.
+Several of these picks are the classic cylinder shape, but I also feature two of the newer square-shaped models.
+There is also a pretty nifty fan-assisted unit and a collapsible chimney starter that folds up for easy storage.

 The Weber Rapidfire is a classic for a reason!
-It is consistently rated as one of the best charcoal chimney starters you can buy.
-With a solid design and top quality materials, the Weber Rapidfire will keep you in hot coals for years to come.
+It is consistently rated as one of the best BBQ starters you can buy.
+With a solid design and top-quality materials, the Weber Rapidfire will keep you in hot coals for years to come.

 Featuring a cone-shaped inner grate that helps your coals catch fire, this Weber has plenty of ventilation to feed the burning charcoal.
 The body is made from aluminized steel, so it won’t rust and will take a beating.
-It also has a wide heat shield, and ergonomic, heat-resistant plastic handle.
+It also has a wide heat shield and an ergonomic heat-resistant plastic handle.
 The metal assist handle will make it easy to pour the hot charcoal into your grill or smoker box.

-The Weber Rapidfire is the perfect size for any 22.5-inch kettle grill.
-It holds around 60-100 briquettes at a time and is one of the best ways to light a BBQ.
+The Weber Rapidfire is the perfect size for any 22-inch kettle grill.
+It holds around up to 100 briquettes at a time and is one of the best ways to light a BBQ.

 A smaller version of their classic, this Weber Compact Rapidfire has the same design and construction as the full-sized model but is suitable for portable grills.
 It is about two-thirds the size of the Classic Weber starter.

-This is a great option for portable grills and for starting campfires.
+This is a great option for portable grills and for starting a charcoal grill.
 It holds 30-50 briquettes at a time.

-The first of our square models, the Steven Raichlen Ultimate is an extra-large charcoal starter that has the biggest capacity of any starter on the market.
+The first of our square models, the Steven Raichlen Ultimate is an extra-large charcoal starter that has the biggest capacity of any on the market.
 If you need a lot of charcoal started at once, then this is the model you want!

 The Ultimate is made from heavy gauge steel and coated with a protective layer to prevent weathering.
 There are plenty of ventilation holes, which make this big boy easy to light off.
 The handle is a heat-resistant Bakelite, and it has a metal assist handle for easier transfer of hot coals.
 The square shape also makes it easier to control where your coals land in the grill.